livingsocial/rearview/README.md

     config/initializers/rearview.rb

 You must set **config.graphite_url** and **config.sandbox_exec** for rearview to run properly.
 Most of the other settings you should be able to leave as is.

+Verify configuration

+    $ rake RAILS_ENV=production rearview:config:verify

 Running
 =======

     $ foreman start

 This will start rearview on port 3000 (http://localhost:3000).

 Sign-in with the default user **admin@localhost** and password **admin**